Moki00/Screeps/README.md

 **lab flag actions**

 -   primary color purple 紫
-    -   purple flag directly on lab, naming rules: GET-L-roomname = get lemergium from all rooms, BUY-L-roomname = get lemergium from all rooms or then buy it from the terminal
+    -   purple 紫 flag directly on lab, naming rules: GET-L-roomname = get lemergium from all rooms, BUY-L-roomname = get lemergium from all rooms or then buy it from the terminal
-    -   white flag directly on lab, naming rules: EMPTY-GH-roomname = create the mineral and allows it to be emptied from the nearby lab to this lab
+    -   white 白 flag directly on lab, naming rules: EMPTY-GH-roomname = create the mineral and allows it to be emptied from the nearby lab to this lab